-For a comprehensive overview of the voluntary petition, A/B, C, D, E/F, G, H, I, J, or other forms read the North Carolina guide for bankruptcy forms.
+For a comprehensive overview of the voluntary petition, A/B, C, D, E/F, G, H, I, J, or other forms read the Mississippi guide for bankruptcy forms.
 Below are details for state and local unique forms.

 If you feeel overwhelmed or want assistance, check out Upsolve's free bankruptcy assistance and see if you’re a good fit for our service.
-We have a free service that makes the bankruptcy process super simple for residents of North Carolina.
+We have a free service that makes the bankruptcy process super simple for residents of Mississippi.

-Holly Springs, NC is within the Eastern District of North Carolina
+Holly springs, MS is within the Northern District of Mississippi

 Your district has no special forms!